 Summer Abroad Programs Policies & Disclosures

-The information below applies to all of Pacific McGeorge's summer abroad programs: Inter-American and Salzburg.
+The information below applies to all of McGeorge's summer abroad programs: Inter-American and Salzburg.

 Admissions and Enrollment

-Law students from schools other than Pacific McGeorge must submit a letter of good standing from their home institution in order to enroll in any Pacific McGeorge Summer Program.
+Law students from schools other than McGeorge must submit a letter of good standing from their home institution in order to enroll in any McGeorge Summer Program.

 Law School Credit Information

-Each of Pacific McGeorge's summer programs has been approved by the American Bar Association.
+Each of McGeorge's summer programs has been approved by the American Bar Association.